Every dollar helps!

 2 – Donate by mail: SNYP, P.O.
 Box 477, Medford Oregon 97501

-5 – Planned giving: There are many options for planned giving which can provide you with tax benefits while helping the animals.
-Contact our Director to schedule a meeting.
+5 – Planned giving: There are many options for planned giving that can provide you with tax benefits while helping the animals.
+Contact the clinic to schedule a meeting.

 Special Program Funding Needs

 Where your donations go

 In addition to keeping our spay/neuter fees as low as possible, SNYP raises additional funds to subsidize surgeries for need-based clients.